 Ans.
 Inheritance laws in Pakistan depend on religious affinities, Muslim Personal Laws for the Muslims and persons other than Muslims their personal laws.

-Q. Is transfer of every immovable Property needs registration in Pakistan?
+Q. Is the transfer of every immovable Property needs registration in Pakistan?

 Ans.
 Transfer in the case of immovable property of the value of Rs 100/- and upwards only be made by a registered sale deed.